 In this lesson, students will explore several primary sources addressing the treatment of people with mental illness at Blackwell Island in New York in the mid to late 1800s.
-After analyzing the sources, students will discuss our responsibility and the responsibility of government to people with mental illness.
+After analyzing the sources, students will discuss our responsibility and the responsibility of government to people with mental illness and cognitive disability.
 Period film, photographs, maps, and a written account by pioneering investigative journalist Nellie Bly animate the lesson.
 There are detailed instructions for the teacher, a Universal Design for Learning chart, and two versions of each reading to accommodate different needs within the class.
 Download PDF.

 1860 – 1900